 Frequently Asked Questions for Missouri’s Driver Improvement Program

-Our Missouri Driver Improvement course is state-approved by the Missouri Safety Center (CMSU) to meet all requirements for point reduction.
+Our Missouri Driver Improvement course is state-approved by the Missouri Safety Center to meet all requirements for point reduction.

 By taking this course, eligible Missouri drivers may prevent points from being added to their driving records, and may even be able to get an insurance rate reduction!
 Simply contact your insurance provider to see if they offer a discount for taking a driver improvement course.

 Eligibility requirements vary based upon your county of residence.
 All citations are initially submitted to the Fine Collection Center (FCC), regardless of where you live.
 Drivers in some counties are granted automatic approval by the FCC for a driver improvement course to dismiss violation points, and no other action is required; other counties require the FCC to route your citation to the court, and you will need to appear in person to request permission for point dismissal from the judge.
 (For a list of designated FCC counties, please visit the Missouri courts website.)

 For FCC counties, you must meet the following eligibility requirements:

 - You hold a valid, non-commercial Missouri drivers license

 - You were NOT driving a commercial vehicle at the time of your infraction

 - You have NOT taken traffic school in the past 3 years

 For non-FCC counties, eligibility for point reduction is determined on an individual basis by your court, and is based upon your citation and your driving history.
 Generally, you will need to meet the following requirement: